Audio-Project-Workgroup/granular_synth/README.md

   * you will have to put the resulting vst3 bundle somewhere where your DAW/plugin host can find it (TODO: get JUCE to do the installation auomatically)
   * on your first build, you will also have to copy `onnxruntime.dll` from your `build` folder to the folder containing your DAW's executable (TODO: install the onnxruntime dll globally with a custom name (to not interfere with the one that's installed by default))

-### Mac and Linux (TODO: confirm on linux)
+### Mac and Linux

 * ensure the [required dependencies](#requirements) are installed via your package manager
-  * you may need to set/modify your shell's include, library, and pkg-config paths.
-For example, on M-series macs:
+  * on mac, you may need to set/modify your shell's include, library, and pkg-config paths.
+For example:
   ```
   # ~/.zshrc
+  # replace /opt/homebrew with /usr/local on intel macs
-  export CPATH=/opt/homebrew/include
+  export CPATH=/opt/homebrew/include # append to this path if it exists already
-  export LIBRARY_PATH=/opt/homebrew/lib
+  export LIBRARY_PATH=/opt/homebrew/lib # append to this path if it exists already
   export PKG_CONFIG_PATH="/opt/homebrew/lib/pkgconfig:$PKG_CONFIG_PATH"
   ```
+  * on linux, onnx is not available via standard package managers.
+Download the binaries (recommended version is 1.20.1) and install them globally (the exact directories can be found in the libonnxruntime.pc file, located in `[onnxruntime folder]/lib/pkgconfig`)
 * navigate to the src directory
 * open `build.sh` and uncomment the two lines to compile miniaudio to a static library
 * run `./build.sh` to build the native host application and the dynamic library plugin.
 These will be located in a new directory called build